Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 stands in front of the leader while holding the leader's hand in a regular handhold at waist-level.

+Left hammerlock position

+: The leader stands slightly to the left of the follower, maintaining a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.

+Right hammerlock position

+: The leader stands slightly to the right of the follower, maintaining a double handhold where the leader's hands point down and the follower's right hand is behind the back pointing outside while the left hand is pointing down.

-Leader left-shoulder lock position
+Left-shoulder lock position

-: A closed position variation.
+: A leader hammerlock.
+A closed position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the left of the follower because the leader holds the follower's right hand with the left hand from a shoulder lock position.
 The leader places the back of the right hand on the follower's right shoulder in order to lead a whip or some other pattern.
 This position can be reached by the leader by starting from an open position and performing a right side pass inside turn with a leader clockwise turn without releasing the follower's hand.

-Leader right-shoulder lock position
+Right-shoulder lock position

-: A closed position variation.
+: A leader hammerlock.
+A closed position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the right of the follower because the leader holds the follower's left hand with the right hand from a shoulder lock position.
-The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern. [^1]
+The leader places the back of the left hand on the follower's left shoulder in order to lead a whip or some other pattern.
+[^1]

 ## Preparation variations